luke-chang/js-spatial-navigation/README.md

 A helper to add `tabindex="-1"` to elements defined in the specified section to make them focusable.
 If `sectionId` is omitted, it applies to all sections.

-**Note:** It won't affect elements which have been focusable or have not been appended to DOM tree yet.
+**Note:** It won't affect elements which have been focusable already or have not been appended to DOM tree yet.

 #### `SpatialNavigation.setDefaultSection([sectionId])`

   + `sectionId`: (optional) String

 Assigns the specified section to be the default section.
 It will be used as a substitution in certain methods, of which if `sectionId` is omitted.

+Calling this method without the argument can reset the default section to `undefined`.

 ### Configuration